llpeterson/congestion/avoidance.md

 This scheme calculates the throughput by dividing the number of bytes outstanding in the network by the RTT.

-A fourth mechanism, the one we are going to describe in more detail, is similar to this last algorithm in that it looks at changes in the throughput rate or, more specifically, changes in the sending rate.
+### TCP Vegas

-However, it differs from the third algorithm in the way it calculates throughput, and instead of looking for a change in the slope of the throughput it compares the measured throughput rate with an expected throughput rate.
-The algorithm, TCP Vegas, is not widely deployed in the Internet, but the strategy it uses has been adopted by other implementations that are now being deployed.
+The mechanism we are going to describe in more detail is similar to the last algorithm in that it looks at changes in the throughput rate or, more specifically, changes in the sending rate.
+However, it differs from the previous algorithm in the way it calculates throughput, and instead of looking for a change in the slope of the throughput it compares the measured throughput rate with an expected throughput rate.
+The algorithm, TCP Vegas, is not widely deployed in the Internet today, but the strategy it uses has been adopted by other implementations that are now being deployed.

 The intuition behind the Vegas algorithm can be seen in the trace of